Rarisma/A-Generic-Roguealike-Game/README.md

 Note: If downloading from the repository download the data folder if you are downloading from releases download data.7z and extract it to the same directory as Rougalike.py

-# The To-Do list
-Once a item has been completed it will be removed from this list after the next update

-- [x] Movement
-- [x] Battle System
-- [x] Levels
-- [ ] Inventory
-- [ ] Maping System
-- [ ] Towns
-- [ ] NPCs
-- [ ] Eccononmy
-- [ ] Save system
-- [ ] Magic System
-- [ ] Modding
-- [ ] Code Rewrite
-- [ ] QOL Fixes (Turns, Time played, Achivements ect,)
-- [ ] Weather / Battle Effects

-There are probably more to add to the list so when I remeber them I'll add them

-# Modding
-This game is designed to be easy to mod however the game is in early alpha and while modding is available I will not document how to edit it properly until the game is nearly finished (It seems it will be ready around late November/Earlt December)